-Blue Ridge Elementary School will be holding Pre-K and Kindergarten Round-Up for the 2021-2022 school year on April 27, 28, and 29th at the current elementary campus.
-Beginning in the 21-22 school year, Blue Ridge ISD will begin offering a full day Pre-K program.
-Students that will be 4 years old on or before September 1, 2021 are eligible to enroll in Pre-K.
+Blue Ridge Elementary School will be holding Pre-K and Kindergarten Round-Up for the 2022-2023 school year on April 19th-21st at Blue Ridge Elementary School.
+Beginning with the 21-22 school year, Blue Ridge ISD began offering a full-day Pre-K program.
+Students that will be 4 years old on or before September 1, 2022, are eligible to enroll in Pre-K.

 Required Enrollment Documentation for Pre-Kindergarten and Kindergarten: